 Yes, it helps remove smells, but your bathroom exhaust fan has a much more important job: It keeps mold out of your bathroom.
-After each one of those steamy showers, your bathroom fills up with moisture, which can lead to mold and mildew growth on shower curtains and caulk.
+After each one of those steamy showers, your bathroom fills up with moisture.
 A quick post-shower flick of the exhaust fan switch will zap moisture from your bathroom.
-Keep it clean so it can do its job!

 Note: If your bathroom has an exterior window, you might not have a bathroom exhaust fan.
 If your bathroom doesn’t have an exhaust fan OR a window, it’s a good idea to contact a professional to assess the risk of mold in your bathroom.
 To learn more about mold testing and removal, read this guide by Angie's List.

 Turn off all of the power to your bathroom.
 You can do this at your main panel.
 If you’re not familiar with your main panel, get to know this vital system now.
 Tip: If you’re just looking for a quick fix, blow your vent with canned air to remove visible dust.
 This won’t clean everything, but it’s better than doing nothing

 Locate your bathroom exhaust fan.
 It’s typically going to be on your ceiling or high up on a wall.
 Using your screwdriver, loosen the screws holding the vent cover in place.
 Remove the cover carefully.

 Locate the exhaust fan blade.
 If your unit has additional screws holding the fan in place, remove them now.
 If possible, you want to remove your fan blade because it’s easier to clean that way.
 Don’t misplace any of the screws – you’re going to need them to put the exhaust fan back together!